Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Chrome or brass

-Barrel bolt: full-close security bolt.
+Barrel bolt: full-close security.
 Chain: partial-open caller verification.
-Both operated from inside only.
+Both from inside only

 Top of door (child exit prevention)